 The indications for brace treatment in neuromuscular causes of scoliosis are variable.
 In many cases the brace is helpful to maintain sitting posture in patients who are unable to walk.
 The ultimate progression of the curvature may be delayed only slightly.
 In many neuromuscular conditions curve progression develops despite brace wear.
 The benefit of bracing in these circumstances is primarily in helping sitting balance.
 Surgical indications in neuromuscular scoliosis vary depending on the underlying diagnosis, pulmonary status, curve pattern, and magnitude.

 Idiopathic scoliosis is treated with a brace in those patients who have curves that are progressing to greater than 25–30° and are thought to have substantial growth remaining.

 Braces have been used for decades to attempt to limit scoliosis progression, however the true benefit of scoliosis bracing is unclear.
-For this reason, we have joined an NIH funded randomized clinical trial of bracing.
+For this reason, we have joined a National Institutes of Health-funded randomized clinical trial of bracing.
 Patients who meet the inclusion criteria for this study will be offer the opportunity to help us understand the true benefit of brace wear for adolescent idiopathic scoliosis.